Ukraine: Russians try to storm Mariupol plant, strike Odesa

 The video shows soldiers giving sweets to children who respond with fist-bumps.
 One young girl says she and her relatives “haven’t seen neither the sky nor the sun” since they left home Feb.
 27.

-More than 100,000 people — down from a prewar population of about 430,000 — are believed to remain in Mariupol with scant food, water or heat, according to Ukrainian authorities, who estimate that over 20,000 civilians have been killed in the city during the Russian blockade.
+More than 100,000 people — down from a prewar population of about 430,000 — are believed to remain in Mariupol with scant food, water or heat.
+Ukrainian authorities estimate that over 20,000 civilians have been killed in the city.

-Satellite images released this week showed what appeared to be a second mass grave near Mariupol, and local officials accused Russia of burying thousands of civilians to conceal the slaughter taking place there.
-The Kremlin has not commented on the satellite images.
+Satellite images released this week showed what appeared to be two recently excavated mass grave sites next to cemeteries in two towns near Mariupol, and local officials accused Russia of burying thousands of civilians to conceal the slaughter taking place there.
+The Kremlin has not commented on the images.

-Ukrainian officials had said they would try again Saturday to evacuate women, children and older adults from Mariupol, but like previous plans to get civilians out of the city, it failed.
+Ukrainian officials had said they would try again Saturday to evacuate women, children and older adults from Mariupol, but like similar previous plans, it failed.
 Petro Andryushchenko, an adviser to Mariupol’s mayor, said Russian forces did not allow Ukrainian-organized buses to take residents to Zaporizhzhia, a city 227 kilometers (141 miles) to the northwest.

 “At 11 o’clock, at least 200 Mariupol residents gathered near the Port City shopping center, waiting for evacuation,” Andryushchenko posted on the Telegram messaging app.
 “The Russian military drove up to the Mariupol residents and ordered them to disperse, because now there will be shelling.”

-“Residents of the city heard explosions in different areas,” Gerashchenko said via Telegram post.
+“Residents of the city heard explosions in different areas,” Gerashchenko said via Telegram.
 “Residential buildings were hit.
 It is already known about one victim.
 He burned in his car in a courtyard of one of the buildings.”

-The presidential chief of staff, Andriy Yermak, later reported that the 3-month-old baby was among the five dead.
+Zelenskyy’s news conference was held in a Kyiv subway station, where he paused at one point as a train noisily passed through.
+The subway system, which includes the world’s deepest station, attracted widespread attention early in the war when hordes of people took shelter there, fearing the city center would be bombed.

-In his nightly video address, Zelenskyy lamented all the war’s casualties, noting that the Easter holiday commemorates Christ’s resurrection after his death by crucifixion.
+Regarding the expected visit Sunday from U.S. officials, Zelenskyy said: “I believe that we will be able to get agreements from the United States or part of that package on arming Ukraine which we agreed on earlier.
+Besides, we have strategic questions about security guarantees, which it is time to discuss in detail, because the United States will be one of those leaders of security countries for our state.”

 Fisch reported from Sloviansk, Ukraine.
 Associated Press journalists Mstyslav Chernov and Felipe Dana in Kharkiv, Ukraine, Yuras Karmanau in Lviv, Inna Varenytsia in Kviv and Associated Press staff members around the world contributed to this story.